smartmouse/sample.coderally.nodeclient/README.md

 There are two ways to get Code Rally (Node.js) running on your machine!
 Assuming that you have already <a target="_blank" href="https://nodejs.org/en/">Node.js</a> with NPM installed.

 1. Use `npm install --save coderally-agent` at your Node application directory.
-Then `require('coderally-agent')`.
+Then `require('coderally-agent')`. **This option is currently not available while we undergo our npm publish process.
+It is however, the intended way to utilize code rally.**

 2. Clone this GitHub repository directly to your development directory.
 Then `require('./coderally-agent/index.js')`.